Adolf Hugo Magnusson: Field studies and collections

-Magnusson became an internationally renowned lichenologist who described about 900 species in about 150 scientific publications.
+Magnusson described about 900 species.
 He studied all kinds of lichens, but was particularly interested in crustose lichens such as Acarospora, Caloplaca, Lecanora, Lecidea, and Rinodina.
 Magnusson identified more than 900 lichen specimens collected by Finnish amateur botanist Mårten Magnus Brenner during the Yenisey river expedition in 1876.
+Magnusson's collections, numbering around 70,000 specimens, are kept at Uppsala University.